MaciejWolf/ExamForge/.ai/ui-changes-summary.md

 # UI Changes Summary - Question Pool Architecture Update

 ## Overview
 This document summarizes the UI changes required to support the new question pool architecture where pools are local to test templates and questions live in a global bank.
+Additionally, it covers the tagging system for organizing and filtering questions.

 ## Architecture Change